peristron/signalfoundry_v3/README.md

 - start the Streamlit application from a clean environment;
 - scan a representative CSV or TXT file;
 - test a text-based PDF and PowerPoint;
-- test transcript cleanup and speaker exclusion;
+- test VTT and SRT transcript cleanup and speaker exclusion;
-- test category and date analysis with a structured CSV;
+- test category and date analysis with structured CSV and Excel files;
+- compare NPMI values across the signal report, theme cards, table view, and calibration export;
+- confirm that calibration packages retain the established `tfidf_keyphrases.csv` filename;
 - generate at least one CSV, PNG, GEXF, JSON, and calibration ZIP export;
 - test offline sketch generation and loading;
 - test both additive and clear-on-scan behaviour;